Lagos77/Lagos77/README.md

 ### Hi there 👋
 #### Developer
 **Lagos77/Lagos77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm Alexander from Sweden, and I'm currently a student in application development.
+I really enjoy learning new languages such as new techniques in problem solving.

 Here are some ideas to get you started: